Bjorn-Borg/store_front/README.md

 ### UI library

-The project is addapted to use Mateial UI and should also be able to lavarage AMP's UI components.
+The project is addapted to use Mateial UI and should also be able to use AMP's UI components.

 ### Next steps on setup